-- 4. Institutions are required to disclose the relationships between the remuneration of the highest paid official and the median remuneration of their workforce. - 5.
-Total remuneration includes salary, non-consolidated performance-related pay and benefits in kind.
-It does not include severance payments, employer pension contributions and the cash equivalent transfer value of pensions.
+4. Institutions are required to disclose the relationships between the remuneration of the highest paid official and the remuneration of their workforce.

-8 The details in this table are subject to audit.
+11 The details in this table are subject to audit.

-9 The value of pension benefits accrued during the year is calculated as the real increase in pension multiplied by 20 less the contributions made by the individual.
+12 The value of pension benefits accrued during the year is calculated as the real increase in pension multiplied by 20 less the contributions made by the individual.
 The real increase excludes increases due to inflation or any increase or decrease due to a transfer of pension rights.